 Into the breach stepped Anita McCormick Blaine (Mrs. Emmons Blaine).
-The daughter of industrialist Cyrus Hall McCormick and his wife Nettie, Blaine made a substantial gift for a building to house the University Elementary School and University High School on campus—Emmons Blaine Hall.
+The daughter of industrialist Cyrus Hall McCormick and his wife Nettie, Blaine, made a substantial gift for a building to house the University Elementary School and University High School on campus—Emmons Blaine Hall.

-Moreover, Blaine also provided funds to subsidize the University's programmatic work in education, a welcome expansion of the horizon of philanthropy beyond that of the first cohort of Chicago donors, whose gifts had been directed largely to building construction.
+Moreover, Blaine also provided funds to subsidize the University's programmatic work in education, a welcome expansion of the horizon of philanthropy beyond that of the first cohort of Chicago donors, whose gifts had been mainly directed to building construction.

-With Blaine's patronage Parker opened the Chicago Institute in 1900 in a rented German Turngemeinde, or athletic club, on North Wells Street.
-Plans had been developed for an impressive new building and elaborate curriculum for the Institute, but when expenses skyrocketed Blaine and Parker began to consider alternate possibilities.
-They found a resolution to their dilemma in a plan worked out by William Rainey Harper to incorporate the school within the University of Chicago as a part of its educational program.
+With Blaine's patronage, Parker opened the Chicago Institute in 1900 in a rented German Turngemeinde, or athletic club, on North Wells Street.
+Plans had been developed for an impressive new building and elaborate curriculum for the Institute, but when expenses skyrocketed, Blaine and Parker began to consider alternate possibilities.
+They found a resolution to their dilemma in a plan by William Rainey Harper to incorporate the school within the University of Chicago as a part of its educational program.
 Blaine then announced that she would transfer her pledged investment of $700,000 in the Chicago Institute to the University of Chicago.

 |University of Chicago, Blaine Hall from Scammon Court.

 |Anita McCormick Blaine, daughter of Cyrus McCormick,

-and her son Emmons Blaine with their dog, Chicago.
+and her son Emmons Blaine, with their dog, Chicago.
 1898

-Anita McCormick Blaine died on February 12, 1954 and is buried at Graceland Cemetery in Chicago.
+Anita McCormick Blaine died on February 12, 1954, and is buried at Graceland Cemetery in Chicago.

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.